ruby-oauth/oauth2/CONTRIBUTING.md

 ## Executables vs Rake tasks

-Executables shipped by oauth2 can be used with or without generating the binstubs.
+Executables shipped by dependencies, such as kettle-dev, and stone_checksums, are available after running `bin/setup`.
+These include:

-They will work when oauth2 is installed globally (i.e., `gem install oauth2`) and do not require that oauth2 be in your bundle.
+- gem_checksums
 - kettle-changelog
 - kettle-commit-msg
 - oauth2-setup